 The military will screen you medically, but if you have any prior surgeries, broken bones, or major illnesses, they need to know about it and file the proper paperwork as some of these may require medical waivers.
 Yes, you may be able to get a waiver.
 Know the ailments that are disqualifying – check here for more info.
 Make copies of all your records when you submit them.

-6. ASVAB – Armed Services Vocational Aptitude Battery
+6. Ace The Asvab – Armed Services Vocational Aptitude Battery

 Learn how to take this test.
-Take a few practice tests (see link) and read a book on tips and strategies for taking the ASVAB.
+Take some practice tests (Ace the ASVAB) and read a book on tips and strategies for taking the ASVAB.
 There are many ASVAB study guides in bookstores and online.
 Your score on this test can determine where you will live and what you will be doing in the military.

 Need More Tips on Joining the Military?